IBM/openapi-validator/docs/ibm-cloud-rules.md

 <pre>
 definitions:
   PageLink:
-    description: 'A link to a page of results'        <<< general description
+    description: 'A link to a page of results'        &lt;&lt;&lt; general description
     type: object
     properties:
       href: